smartnsoft/StarsKit/README.md

 ```
 ### Update the configuration properties

-See also : `StarsKitProperties` enum keys.
+See also : `StarsKitConfigProperties` enum keys.
 You have to conform the data dicitonnary to the expected keys.

 **StarsKit offers you the possibility of using any configuration source**: local JSON file, static dictionnary, remote file (remote JSON or Firebase remote configuration file).